 Sastisfying App SecurityAn introduction to SAST

-SAST is a kind of white box test in which a set of technologies is used to analyze the source code, byte code or the application binaries in search of known security vulnerabilities that can be exploited by malicious users.
+SAST is a type of white box test in which a set of technologies is used to analyze the source code, byte code or the application binaries in order to reveal known security vulnerabilities that can be exploited by malicious users.

-In the 1976 Michael E. Fagan explain in his paper Design and code inspections to reduce errors in program development how to do the code review, creating the world’s first code review process.
-The Fagan inspection is a formal process of execution that involves several phases and participants and that defines some entry and exit criteria to start or end the process.
+In his 1976 paper, Design and Code Inspections to Reduce Errors in Program Development, Michael E. Fagan explains how to do a code review and, thus, creates the world’s first code review process.
+Fagan inspection is a formal execution process involving several phases and participants, and also defines entry and exit criteria to both start and end the process.

-Later in 1992 E.P.
-Doolan in his article Experience with Fagan’s inspection method proposes the use of software that keep a database of the errors detected and automatically scan the code for these errors, being this the beginning of the use of automated tools.
+In 1992, in his article Experience with Fagan’s Inspection Method, E.P.
+Doolan proposes using software that keeps a database of detected errors and automatically scans the code for them.
+This begins the use of automated tools.

 Software Development Life Cycle (SDLC)

 SDLC is a series of stages that must be followed for the development of a specific software product.
 These stages ensure that the quality, functionality, and objectives of the application meet customer expectations and development standards.

 During the SDLC it is important to use testing methodologies in the early stages of development that identify and resolve security vulnerabilities quickly, before the application’s release.
 These vulnerabilities can be found on the following websites: